dionhobdy/fortune-cookie/README.md

 ## G O A L S

 ### Any Difficulty
-The incusion of a any difficulty that combines all three difficulties together would truly make FORTUNE COOKIE a wild card generator.
+The inclusion of a any difficulty that combines all three difficulties together would truly make FORTUNE COOKIE a wild card generator.

 ### Reroll
 I'd imagine that not all developers would be happy with their result.
 A reroll feature will come in handy within these instances.